Nancy-Kolaski/Nancy-Kolaski/README.md

 - 👋 Hi, I’m @Nancy-Kolaski
 - 👀 I’m interested in securing a data analyst role.
-- 🌱 I’m currently learning Tableau, SQL & Python.
+- 🌱 I’m currently working towards competion of data analytics course at Career Foundry.
 - 📫 I can be reached at nancykolaski@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have worked the past 16 years in healthcare in adult inpatient hospital settings as an Occupational Therapist.